 It doesn't, usually take more than 20 minutes, but those 20 minutes change how the rest of your day plays out.

-So, in order to be more productive, keep your phone out of your morning routine, especially right after you wake up.
+So, to be more productive, keep your phone out of your morning routine, especially right after you wake up.

-Those first few minutes when you're, just opening your eyes and climbing out of bed are much more important than you realize.
+Those first few minutes when you're opening your eyes and climbing out of bed, are more important than you realize.

 You need that time to focus on your ultimate goals for the day, whether it's, a project at work or a personal dream.

-It should be the very first thing on your mind- and not whatever random messages or emails that you received the night before.
+It should be the very first thing on your mind.
+Not whatever random messages or emails that you received the night before.

 This Is an especially helpful trick if you're already waking up early.

-So it's, much easier to ignore your phone and just use that time to boost your productivity.
+So it's much easier to ignore your phone and use that time to boost your productivity.

 5. Use Templates for Daily Routine Work